pantheon-systems/documentation/source/_docs/guides/phpstorm-composer.md

   ![Open PR](/source/docs/assets/images/integrations/phpstorm/open-pr.png)

-6. The commit will be built by CirlceCI and deployed to a new Multidev environment on Pantheon.
+6. The commit will be built by CircleCI and deployed to a new Multidev environment on Pantheon.
 Check the PR for a new comment containing links to the Multidev environment and site.

 Follow your teams standard review process for accepting changes into master, which is built and deployed to Dev.